emqx/neuron-docs/en_US/configuration/north-apps/mqtt/api.md

 If the static tags added are shared by all collection groups in the NeuronEX instance, you can select **All Collection Groups** to add static tags, or add static tags in the **Custom** custom format, as shown in [Custom Format: Example Two](#example-two).

 ::: tip
+Static tag names must not be the same as the tag names collected by the southbound driver.

+If the names are the same:
-Static tag naming cannot be the same as the tag name of the southbound driver collection.
-If the same, the static tag data will overwrite the tag of the southbound driver.
+- When using `Values-format` for data upload, the static tag data will overwrite the tag data collected by the southbound driver.
+- When using `Tags-format`, `ECP-format`, or `Custom` for data upload, both the static tag data and the southbound driver collected tag data will be reported together (resulting in duplicate reporting).

 :::